gabrielpriss/Personal-Portfolio/README.md

 This project was created with React App and is uploaded at https://portfolio-gabrielpriss.vercel.app/

-This project was inspired on a Udemy portfolio Course: https://www.udemy.com/course/the-ultimate-react-js-responsive-portfolio-website/
+Inspired on a Udemy portfolio Course: https://www.udemy.com/course/the-ultimate-react-js-responsive-portfolio-website/

 ## Available Scripts